exo-archives/aio-ecm-wcm/patch/WCM-2816/readme.txt

     * Status: CLV, SCV when browsing directories with special characters (using IE7)
     * CCP Issue: CCP-422, Product Jira Issue : WCM-2816
     * Complexity: LOW
-    * Impacted Client(s): CG95 and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * in IE7, an exception occurs when browsing directories with name containing special characters such as é, à in a CLV or an SCV

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * Encode the special characters before sending the request

-Patch informations:
+Patch information:
 Patches files:
 WCM-2816.patch

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 *

 ie7 should be used to reproduce the problem: